codacy/codacy-codesniffer/docs/description/PSR1_Methods_CamelCapsMethodName.md

 }
 ```

-Invalid: method name not in camelCase.
+Invalid: Method name not in camelCase.
 ```
 class Foo
 {